CodersCampus/supportDocs/docs/item/PRO_TEAM_ADVANCED_RESEARCH.md

 Professionals rarely stick to the rudimentary basics of their profession.

-Every professional will eventually wander into specializations that interest him.
+Every professional will eventually wander into specializations that interest him/her.

-In coding there are thousands of subspecialties.
+In coding there are thousands of sub-specialties.

 # What types of advanced topics interest you?